 - Itinerary: Calle Trinquete Caballeros – Calle Palau – Calle Avellanas – Calle del Mar – Calle Conde Montornés – Calle Gobernador Viejo – Calle Aparisi y Guijarro – Plaza Nápoles y Sicilia – Calle Trinquete Caballeros.

 For more photos of this procession visit this Flickr Album

 Traditionally, you are not meant to eat meat on Good Friday and as a child my mother would scold me if I did but I later found out that back in the days rich people used to pay a sum of money known as La Bula to the church so that they could eat meat without “offending” the Good Lord.
 Since then, I don’t suffer from Catholic guilt when I shovel Jamón Serrano into my gob on that day.

 Some places in the city won’t serve meat and there may be traditional easter foods available instead but most places will serve meat, so you needn’t worry if you are an atheist carnivore.

 Lunes de Pascua (Easter Monday)

 Traditionally Easter Monday is a family day where people get together in a park or by the beach to enjoy a type of dried sausage known as Longaniza de Pascua and eat the Mona de Pascua which is a type of sweet bread decorated with easter eggs.
-Nowadays, the eggs tend to be made of chocolate but before they were just normal whole unshelled eggs.
+Nowadays, the eggs tend to be made of chocolate but before they were just whole boiled eggs.
 In some families they also play a game where they smash eggs on people’s foreheads.
-Apart from eating, the skies of Valencia will be filled with kites as it is one the most traditional days to “empinar el catxirulo” or fly a kite.
-A week later there will be the popular Festival del Viento (Sky Festival) where you can see professional kites on the beach.
+Apart from eating, the skies of Valencia will be filled with kites as it is one the most traditional days to “empinar el catxirulo” or fly a kite, as it is known in the local language.
+Following Easter there will be the popular Festival del Viento (Sky Festival) where you can see professional kites on the beach.